Lyle Bouck

 Lyle Joseph Bouck, Jr. (December 17, 1923 – December 2, 2016) enlisted in the Missouri National Guard at age 14.
 During World War II, he was a 20-year-old lieutenant in charge of the Intelligence and Reconnaissance Platoon, 394th Infantry Regiment, 99th Infantry Division.
 On the first morning of the Germans' advance during the Battle of the Bulge, his 18-man unit along with four forward artillery observers held off an entire German battalion of more than 500 men for nearly an entire day, killing or wounding 92, and significantly delayed the German advance in a vital sector of the northern front.
 Every single member of the platoon was later decorated, making it one of the most decorated platoons in all of World War II.
 Bouck was one of the youngest commissioned officers in the U.S. Army.

 Early life and enlistment

 Bouck was born in St. Louis, Missouri, the second child of Lyle Joseph and Magdalen M. Bouck.
-His father, a Private First Class in the U.S. Army during World War I, was a carpenter and Bouck grew up during the Depression and moved frequently with his family.
-With four siblings, (Robert, Bernice, Eugene and John) they often lived in homes with only one bedroom and no indoor plumbing or electricity.
-Bouck enlisted in the 138th Infantry Regiment of the Missouri National Guard at age 14 so he could earn one dollar per drill day to help his family.
+His father, a private first class in the U.S. Army during World War I, was a carpenter and Bouck grew up during the Depression, moving frequently with his family.
+Bouck and his four siblings, Robert, Bernice, Eugene and John, often lived in homes with only one bedroom and no indoor plumbing or electricity.
+Bouck enlisted in the Headquarters Company, 138th Infantry Regiment of the Missouri National Guard at age 14 so he could earn one dollar per drill day to help his family.
 He was never asked his age.
-He was rapidly promoted to Supply Sergeant at age 16, making more than most of his civilian friends.
+He was rapidly promoted to supply sergeant at age 16, making more than most of his civilian friends.